Jimmy Durante: Religion

 Durante was deeply religious and a staunch Roman Catholic.
 In Las Vegas, he was seen regularly after Sunday Mass outside of the Guardian Angel Cathedral, standing next to the priest and greeting parishioners as they left the church.
 In 1968, he recorded 10 spiritual and inspirational songs for the album Songs for Sunday; it was expanded to 20 selections for a CD release under the same title in 1996.

 Politics

 Durante was an active member of the Democratic Party.
-In 1933, he appeared in an advertisement shown in theaters supporting Franklin D. Roosevelt's New Deal programs and wrote a musical score titled "Give a Man a Job" to accompany it.
-He performed at both the inaugural gala for President John F. Kennedy in 1961 and a year later at the famous Madison Square Garden rally for the Democratic Party that featured Marilyn Monroe singing "Happy Birthday" to JFK.
+In 1933 he appeared in the short film Give a Man a Job shown in theaters supporting US President Franklin D. Roosevelt's New Deal programs.
+He performed at the inaugural gala for US President John F. Kennedy in 1961.
+In 1962, he performed at the Madison Square Garden rally for the Democratic Party that featured actress Marilyn Monroe singing "Happy Birthday" to the president.